Dosage Form: lotion

 Desonide has the molecular weight of 416.51.
 It is a white to off white odorless powder which is soluble in methanol and practically insoluble in water.

-Studies performed with Desonide Lotion indicate that it is in the low to medium range of potency as compared with other topical corticosteroids.
+Studies performed with Desonide Lotion indicate that they are in the low to medium range of potency as compared with other topical corticosteroids.

 Desonide Lotion is a low to medium potency corticosteroid indicated for the relief of the inflammatory and pruritic manifestations of corticosteroid responsive dermatoses.